mslegrand/pointR/README.md

 -  svgR bridges the gap between R and SVG

-Related information can be found at http://mslegrand.github.io/svgR/
+Related information can be found at http://mslegrand.github.io/svgR/ Videos for pointR can be found at http://mslegrand.github.io/pointRmedia/

 # Installation
 - install.packages("devtools")